Call for Projects 2022

 - The work with local authorities and / or other organizations that allow addressing other relevant aspects in the fight to overcome poverty, from an economic, sociocultural and / or environmental point of view, will be highly valued.

-- Projects in which land is donated by public authorities will be strongly favoured in the selection
+- Projects in which land is donated by the state, local government or other social actors will be strongly favoured in the selection.

 If any organization rejects the proposed changes and does not wish to continue, the projects on the waiting list may be selected.

-Finally, the approved projects will be informed at the end of November/beginning of December 2020.
+Finally, the approved projects will be informed at the end of November or beginning of December 2021.

-For your reference you can download the postulation and NGO registration:
+For your reference you can download the call's document and the project's application form so that you can prepare your application: